enmasseio/timesync/README.md

 The sending peer matches the returned message by id and uses the result to adjust it's offset.

+# Algorithm

+`timesync` uses a simple synchronization protocol aimed at the gaming industry, and extends this for peer-to-peer networks.
+The algorithm is described [here](A Stream-based Time Synchronization Technique For Networked Computer Games):

+> A simple algorithm with these properties is as follows:
+>
+> 1. Client stamps current local time on a "time request" packet and sends to server
+> 2. Upon receipt by server, server stamps server-time and returns
+> 3. Upon receipt by client, client subtracts current time from sent time and divides by two to compute latency.
+It subtracts current time from server time to determine client-server time delta and adds in the half-latency to get the correct clock delta.
+(So far this algothim is very similar to SNTP)
+> 4. The first result should immediately be used to update the clock since it will get the local clock into at least the right ballpark (at least the right timezone!)
+> 5. The client repeats steps 1 through 3 five or more times, pausing a few seconds each time.
+Other traffic may be allowed in the interim, but should be minimized for best results
+> 6. The results of the packet receipts are accumulated and sorted in lowest-latency to highest-latency order.
+The median latency is determined by picking the mid-point sample from this ordered list.
+> 7. All samples above approximately 1 standard-deviation from the median are discarded and the remaining samples are averaged using an arithmetic mean.

+This algorithm assumes multiple clients synchronizing with a single server.
+In case of multiple peers, `timesync` will take the average offset of all peers (excluding itself) as offset.

 # Resources

 - [A Stream-based Time Synchronization Technique For Networked Computer Games](http://www.mine-control.com/zack/timesync/timesync.html)
 - [Network Time Protocol](http://www.wikiwand.com/en/Network_Time_Protocol)

+# Build

+To build the library:

+    npm run build

+This will generate the files `timesync.js` and `timesync.min.js` in the folder `/dist`.

+To automatically build on changes, run:

+    npm run watch